Manual Testing like a ProTesting

 Have a clear understanding of requirements

-- ‘’First how we know to understand the requirements here the steps mention below’’
+- ‘’First how we know to understand the requirements here the steps mentioned below’’

 - There are mainly two types of requirements: 1.
 Functional 2.
 Non-functional